Alfresco/alfresco-transform-core/deprecated/alfresco-transformer-base/README.md

-# Common code for Transform Engines
+# Common code for Transform Engines (Deprecated)

+This project holds the original code that was common to all ACS T-Engine transformers.
+Although it is still possible to create T-Engines this way, the newer `engine/base` project provides a simpler way to do it.

-This project contains code that is common between all the ACS T-Engine transformers that run as Spring Boot process (optionally within their own
+This project provides a base Spring Boot process (optionally within their own Docker containers).
-Docker containers).
 It performs common actions such as logging, throttling requests and handling the streaming of content to and from the container.

 For more details on build a custom T-Engine, please refer to the current docs in ACS Packaging, including: